Mwaivictor/jumia-sales-analysis-dashboard/README.md

 - **Cleaning is most of the job.** Currency prefixes, parentheses turning numbers negative, and ratings stored as sentences all had to be fixed before a single chart could be made.
 - **Categories make messy data readable.** Bucketing discounts and ratings with nested IFs turned 110 scattered rows into clear groups I could pivot on.
 - **Pivot tables + slicers are powerful.** Ten pivot tables and two slicers did the heavy lifting for every ranking and breakdown in the dashboard.
-- **Always question your own formulas.** My rating-category IF silently labelled blank ratings "EXCELLENT" — finding and documenting that bug was as valuable as any insight.
+- **Always question your own formulas.** My rating-category IF silently labelled blank ratings "EXCELLENT" finding and documenting that bug was as valuable as any insight which was solved by using an 'IF' statemenmt to check whether he reference cell was blank.
 - **Correlation can surprise you.** I assumed bigger discounts would mean more engagement; the data showed the opposite.

-Next steps for version 2: fix the blank-rating bug, add a proper product-category column, and pull a larger sample so the review-based insights are more robust.

----
+Next steps: Learn on how to make insightful and presentable dashboards that needs to be polished and also work with much larger datasets.

 *Tools used: Microsoft Excel (formulas, nested IFs, ABS, AVERAGE/MAX/MIN, pivot tables, slicers, scatter/bar/pie charts).
 Data: scraped from Jumia Kenya.
 Prices in Kenyan Shillings (KSh).*